U.S. solar company GAF Energy moving production back home from Asia

 GAF Energy expects to benefit from reduced risks associated with offshore production, including tariffs on Asian-made solar goods and rising transportation costs.
 Siting production near its research and development engineers will also help the company develop a cutting-edge product that will replace its current offering, DeBono said.

-GAF Energy, which launched in 2019, competes with Tesla Inc (TSLA.O) in the market for solar panels that integrate with roofs.
+GAF Energy, which launched in 2019, competes with Tesla Inc in the market for solar panels that integrate with roofs.
 It has installed its product on more than 2,000 U.S. rooftops so far, according to DeBono.
+(This story corrects number of rooftops that have GAF solar panels, adds that current product is also made in the United States)

 Our Standards: The Thomson Reuters Trust Principles.